Frequently Asked Questions

 How do I access a CLINIC e-course website?

 Each CLINIC e-course has a corresponding course website with course self-study materials and webinar recordings posted after the webinar is conducted.
-If you don't have a user account for our e-learning site, you will be sent a username and password to access the course website on the first day of the course.
+If you don't have a user account for our e-learning site (also known as Moodle), you will be sent a username and password to access the course website.
+The course page becomes available on the course opening date noted in the confirmation email.
 Note that you cannot access the course website through the CLINIC website.

 I have taken an e-learning course and already have a username and password.
 Can I continue to use the same one?